arrowtype/vertical-metrics/README.md

 1. Mac apps now check if the typoAscender exceeds the /Agrave height, and apply tall metrics if not.
 2. MS Word will follow the typo metrics, including for its clipping boundaries – regardless of what win metrics are set.
 3. Because of issues 1 and 2, typo metrics *have to* be set well above the cap height, which can be unintuitive for InDesign users.
+4. Chrome on Mac still follows hhea, while Chrome on Windows follows typo.
+So, browsers can have mismatches between platforms.

 - [ ] re-test MS Word clipping at typo values.
 [According to GlyphsApp docs, this should only happen in pre-2006 Office](https://glyphsapp.com/learn/vertical-metrics#:~:text=legacy%20Office%20software%20(i.e.%2C%20pre%2D2006)%20may%20apply%20clipping%20at%20the%20typo%20values%20rather%20than%20at%20the%20win%20values.)... but I am pretty sure it happens in my current version of MS Word for Windows 11